scottpud/atpl-notes/docs/Instruments/principles-and-sensors.md

     - This allows dust and water to be separated by their momentum and exit back of probe
 - Air in the sensor chamber has is measured by a resistive element, usually nickel and then exits the back of the chamber
 - Heating element can affect air temperature reading, so It's designed that the sensing element is isolated from the effects of the de-icing heater
-- Boundry layer bleeds take heated intake air away from the sensor chamber and a heat shield protects the chamber its self
+- Boundary layer bleeds take heated intake air away from the sensor chamber and a heat shield protects the chamber its self
 - Probe will only indicate correctly when the aircraft is moving due to reliance of air being drawn into the sensing chamber